Buy Ventolin Inhalers Online UK

-You can request to buy Ventolin online from our UK registered online pharmacy and doctor service.
-If your asthma is well controlled, and you already use Ventolin, you can purchase online.
+You can request to buy Ventolin inhalers online from our UK registered online pharmacy and doctor service.
+If your asthma is well controlled, and you already use Ventolin (salbutamol), you can buy it online.
 Simply complete an online assessment and checkout, and allow our doctors to review your suitability for a repeat online supply.
-If approved, our doctors will pass a prescription to our pharmacy team who will dispense and dispatch your inhaler to your chosen address.
+If approved, our doctors will pass a prescription to our pharmacy team who will dispense and dispatch your inhaler to your chosen UK address.

 Ventolin is available in two forms via our online doctor service.
 As an Evohaler, or as an Accuhaler.
-The Evohaler is a 'press and breathe' inhaler.
-This means that you need to press down on the inhaler to release the dose, and breathe in as you do so.
+The Ventolin Evohaler is a 'press and breathe' inhaler (pMDI).
+This means that you need to press down on the inhaler to release the dose and breathe in as you do so.
 You can read our full guide on how to use different types of inhalers if you're unsure which type of inhaler you usually use.

 The Accuhaler meanwhile, contains salbutamol as micro-powders, which are inhaled into the lungs.
 This type of inhaler is activated upon breathing, so you don't need to time your breath as you do with a normal inhaler.
 Accuhalers are often more suited to people who may struggle to use an aerosol inhaler due to a disability or other reasons.

 Dosing and using Ventolin Inhalers

 It is important that you speak to your doctor about an asthma action plan.
 This plan will contain information specific to the action and dosing you should follow in the case of an asthma attack as dosing may differ based on people and the severity of the asthma symptoms.

 For adults and children over 12 using Ventolin Evohaler:

 To relieve asthma - Inhale ONE or TWO puffs, when required as directed by nurse or GP.
 Use a maximum of eight puffs in a 24 hour period.